Florida Gators Strength and Conditioning

 - Sixth Season at Florida

-In addition to working with UF’s baseball program, which made three-consecutive NCAA College World Series appearances for the first time in school history from 2010-12 under his direction and claimed consecutive Southeastern Conference titles in 2010 and 2011, Chandler picked up strength and conditioning duties working with UF’s softball squad prior to the 2011 season.
-His work played a key role last season as the Gators captured the SEC regular-season and tournament titles en route to a berth at the Women’s College World Series in Oklahoma City and notched the team’s fifth 50-win season.
+In addition to working with UF’s baseball program, which made three-consecutive NCAA College World Series appearances for the first time in school history from 2010-12 under his direction and claimed Southeastern Conference titles in 2010, 2011 and 2014, Chandler picked up strength and conditioning duties working with UF’s softball squad prior to the 2011 season.
+His work played a key role last year as the Gators captured the Women’s College World Series in Oklahoma City for the first time in school history.
+UF softball has made the WCWS in back-to-back campaigns on his watch and also captured the 2013 SEC Championship.

-Zunino was Florida’s first Dick Howser Trophy recipient, Golden Spikes Award winner and Johnny Bench Award winner in 2012 after being named the 2011 SEC Player of the Year, while Johnson was the Gators’ first-ever John Olerud Two-Way Player of the Year recipient.
+Zunino was Florida’s first Dick Howser Trophy recipient, USA Baseball Golden Spikes Award winner and Johnny Bench Award winner in 2012 after being named the 2011 SEC Player of the Year, while Johnson was the Gators’ first-ever John Olerud Two-Way Player of the Year recipient.
 Five players garnered a total of 12 All-American honors in ‘12: Johnson, right-hander Austin Maddox, left-hander Steven Rodriguez, outfielder Preston Tucker and Zunino, while second baseman Casey Turgeon was a Freshman All-American from Baseball America and Perfect Game.
-Now a reliever for the Los Angeles Dodgers, Rodriguez was the first player from the 2012 MLB Draft to reach the Major Leagues.
+Rodriguez was the first player from the 2012 MLB Draft to reach the Major Leagues with the Los Angeles Dodgers, while Mariners’ starting catcher Zunino became the first position player from that Draft to be called up to the Majors.

 He is officially certified through the National Strength and Conditioning Association (NSCA) as a Strength and Conditioning Specialist.
 Chandler is a member of the Collegiate Strength and Conditioning Coaches association (CSCCa) and has passed the Strength and Conditioning Coach Certified (SCCC) certification examination.